slymackjr/E-commerce-Home-Page-Project-Test-1/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running, follow these simple steps.
 ### Prerequisites

-* visual studio code or any other editor is fine.
+* Visual Studio code or any other editor is fine.

 ### Installation